 My mom told me I looked like a model, but then she’d tell me she was worried about me.

 I wasn’t skinnier than some of the other girls I knew, so I wasn’t worried.
-I was just getting normal.
+It felt like I was just getting closer to normal.
 I wasn’t even close to as thin as my brothers, so what was the big deal?

 Parents would tell my mom that they had noticed how thin I had gotten.
 Every time she told me, it’d send a thrill through me, and it was motivation to keep going.